trambakbanerjee/crejm-code/README.md

 This is the table that presents the selected fixed / composite effects and the coefficient estimates under the submodels Login Indicator, Duration of Play and Purchase Propensity.
 The following steps when executed in the order described below reproduce table 1.

 1. Run `dataprocessing.R` to output `out.RData` which is a list that holds the processed training and prediction data.
-Before running this script, please make sure that the working directory is set to `<your folder structure>/crejm-code/data`. `[ERT < 10 minutes]`
+Before running this script, please make sure that the working directory is set to `<your folder structure>/crejm-code/data` and the output directory is set in line 207. `[ERT < 10 minutes]`
 2. Run `crejm_estimation.R` available inside the folder `selection`.
 This script writes out a list of initial estimates `init.est.RData`. `[ERT ~ 6 hours]`
 3. Run `crejm_selection.R` available inside the folder `selection`.
 This script writes out a list of selected fixed / composite effect predictors in `selection.RData`. `[ERT ~ 4 hours]`
 4. To get the coefficient estimates, run `crejm_postselectionestimation.R` available inside the folder `selection`.
 This script writes out a list `postselection.est.RData` that stores the coefficient estimates, and the estimated covariance matrices of the player and guild specific random effects. `[ERT ~ 6 hours]`